bolt/Sitemap/README.md

 Obviously, you should replace 'example.org' with the domain name of your website.

+This extension adds a 'route' for `/sitemap.xml` and `/sitemap` by default, but it has lower priority than user defined routes.
 If you use the `pagebinding` in `routing.yml` (or anything similar like `/{slug}` ), you need to add the following _above_ that route: